Tuesday, 13 May 2025

 Tuesday, 15 April 2025

-First Impressions about My New Novel, Laura Rise – Owned
+First Impressions about My New Novel, Laura Rise – Detained

 I jumped around the house filled of joy, while listening to the wonderful words Alexandra complimented my novel with.